SV-97/pcw-regrs/README.md

 maturin develop --release
 ```

-from the python subfolder (`pcw_regrs_py`) will compile an release (=optimized) build, build a python wheel and install it locally.
+from the [python subfolder](pcw_regrs_py) will compile an release (=optimized) build, build a python wheel and install it locally.
 For more details like how to cross compile please consult the maturin documentation.